BulzN/Tazz_Testing_Automation/README.md

 It will check automatically if you have python installed on your system.
 If not, it will redirect you to Microsoft Store or for an Apple type of device, I suggest going through the official website in order to get it downloaded.
-I recommend to install it through a full installer on an of the operating systems mentioned above
+I recommend to install it through a full installer on one of the operating systems mentioned above
 ```
 https://www.python.org/downloads/
 ```